dessertlab/DeVAIC/README.md

 ```

 2. Then, move to the path ``DeVAIC/results/detection`` to analyze the results of the detection shown in the file ``DET_[timestamp]_github_copilot.txt``.

+## Citation

+If you use DeVAIC in academic context, please cite it as follows: